Adamtaranto/teloclip/README.md

 `teloclip-extract` will write overhanging reads to separate fasta files for each reference contig end.
 The clipped region of each read is masked as lowercase in output fasta files.

-Collections of reads that overhang a contig end can be assembled with `racon` or `miniasm` into a single segment before being used to extend the contig.
+Collections of reads that overhang a contig end can be assembled with `miniasm` into a single segment before being used to extend the contig.
+The final telemere-extended assembly should be polished (i.e. with `Racon` or `Pilon`) to correct errors in the raw long-read extensions.

 ```bash
 # Find clipped alignments containing motif 'TTAGGG' and write reads to separate fasta files for each reference contig end.